gsantovena/dotfiles/README.md

 I use [neocomplete.vim](https://github.com/Shougo/neocomplete.vim) for completion.
 You will need Vim 7.3.885+ compiled with lua to use it.

+Another plugin I've started to use is 'majutsushi/tagbar'.
+This plugin will need 'ctags' installed.

 ## Installation

 I highly recommend to install [oh-my-zsh](http://ohmyz.sh/) first.